HumanAssisted/JACS/docs/schema/files.md

 ## sha256

-conent checksum to verify contents on download.
+content checksum to verify contents on download.

 `sha256`